datacarpentry/rr-version-control/_episodes/02-git-in-github.md

 > ## Requirements
-> - Must have a Githuv account.
+> - Must have a GitHub account.
 >
 {: .prereq}

 > ## Overview
-> 1. In this activity you are going to learn how to collaborate using Github.
-With a partner you will learn some basics which allow you to share and edit files on Github.
+> 1. In this activity you are going to learn how to collaborate using GitHub.
+With a partner you will learn some basics which allow you to share and edit files on GitHub.
 > 1. Create a git repository hosted at GitHub
 > 1. Build README.md file
 > 1. Commit changes to repository
 > 1. Collaborate by forking and editing partners file
-> 1. Explore Github features: graphs, diff, blame, ect.
+> 1. Explore GitHub features: graphs, diff, blame, ect.
 {: .keypoints}

 ## Step-by-Step
 ### Create a repository with a `README.md` file
 Follow along with your instructor and perform these steps:
-1. Go to your Github profile.
+1. Go to your GitHub profile.
 The url should be http://github/your-user-name.
-1. Create a new Github repository, click the green "new" button, under the repositories tab.
+1. Create a new GitHub repository, click the green "new" button, under the repositories tab.
 1. Name your repository work-organization-your-name
 1. In the details write "tips to organizing research".
 1. Click the initiate a README.md file option.